sepiphy/laravel-repositories/README.md

 );
 ```

-For example, Using a repository inside a controller.
+For example, use a repository inside a controller.

 ```php
 namespace App\Http\Controllers;